API Authentication

 | 400 | Refresh token is required | Missing refresh token |

-| 401 | Invalid refresh token | Token is invalid, expired, or malformed |
+| 401 | Invalid refresh token | Token is invalid, expired, malformed, or has been revoked |

 cURL Example: